gobeyondidentity/developer-docs/contributor-guide/contributor-guide.md

 - [ ] Always keep your branch up-to-date.

-- [ ] The in-browser editing experience in GitHub is best for minor or infrequent changes.
+- [ ] Check and remove unused personal branches periodically for easy maintenance.
+Usually, when your branch is merged, you can safely delete it.

 ## Edit content (minor changes)